FAQ: Sorting out 'Blind Side' claims

 Background

-Neither Oher nor members of the Tuohy family have responded to interview requests from ESPN, and neither side has offered documentation to support their claims.
+Neither Oher nor members of the Tuohy family have responded to interview requests from ESPN, and neither side has offered documentation to support its claims.

 Why did the family seek conservatorship of Oher in August 2004?